Bertrand256/dash-masternode-tool/README.md

 Once you set up the Dash daemon and perform the required *DMT* configuration, you need to broadcast the `start masternode` message to the Dash network, so the other Dash nodes recognize your daemon as a masternode and add it to the payment queue.

-To do this, click the `Start Masternode using Hardware Wallet` button.
+To do this, click the `Start Masternode using Hardware wallet` button.

 ### Sequence of actions